Kidney Beans (1 Cup)

 Stay Hydrated

-Keep track of your blood sugar levels before and after meals to better understand how your body responds to kidney beans and adjust accordingly.
+Keep track of your blood sugar levels after consuming kidney beans and adjust your meal components as needed for better control.

 Find Glucose response for your favourite foods